Vigneshkrish1809/M1-Embedded_Digital_Calculator/5_Report/README.md

 ### Where
 1. The calculator can be operated from anywhere.
-2. It can be used in our daily lives.
+2. It can be used while doing maths

 ### Who
 1. Can be used by anyone is required to solve a numerical operation.